emdroid/coding-puzzle-brackets/README.md

 ```

 After starting the application, enter the input lines (use Enter to terminate
 a single line).

-To start processing the entered lines, press Ctrl+Z, Enter
-to finish receiving the input and start processing the lines.
+To finish receiving the input and start processing the entered lines, press:
+Ctrl+Z (under Windows) or Ctrl+D (under Linux).

 The input can also be redirected to receive the lines from a file:
 ```